agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/lib.image.rst

-Export and visualize Graphical models and Potentials (png, pdf)
+Export and visualize Graphical models and Tensors (png, pdf)
 ===============================================================

 `pyAgrum.lib.image` aims to graphically export models and inference using `pydot <https://pypi.org/project/pydot/>`_ (and then `graphviz <https://graphviz.org/>`_).